STCC Student Accounts Office - Frequently Asked Questions

 - Enrolled for at least 6 credits

-- Have at least fifty $50.00 remaining after financial aid is applied to your tuition and fees
+- Have at least fifty $50.00 remaining after subtracting your adjusted financial aid from your tuition and fees

-I do not need the student health insurance being offered.
+I don't need the student health insurance being offered.
 What should I do?

 If a student has comparable coverage and wishes to waive participation in the Massachusetts Community College insurance plan, the student must complete a waiver form showing comparable coverage.
-Please note that Health Safety Net, Commonwealth Care and coverage from carriers outside of the United States are not considered comparable coverage.
-For further information on the student health insurance you can go to web page www.state.ma.us/dhcfp.
+Please note that coverage from carriers outside of the United States is not considered comparable coverage.
+For further information on the student health insurance you can go to web page http://www.mass.gov/portal/.

 If you wish to waive your health insurance charge please: